michael-russin/webview2-dotnetbrowser/README.md

 - Clone this repository
 - Open the solution in Visual Studio 2019 (2017 should also work)
-- Make the changes listed below if you're using a Windows version below Windows 10.
 - Set the target you want to build
 - Build the solution